No Cosmic Rays from Curvature Oscillations during Structure Formation with $F(R)$-gravity: Introduction

 Actually, as it was noticed in \cite{Arbuzova:2012su}, the oscillations arise even if the field is adiabatically settled in the vacuum because the scalaron minimum itself moves with rising density.
-However, this oscillation source leads to parametrically smaller amplitudes than those considered in \cite{Arbuzova:2012su, Arbuzova:2013ina}.
+However, this oscillation source leads to parametrically smaller amplitudes than those considered in \cite{Arbuzova:2012su, Arbuzova:2013ina} for relatively large densities.
 For matter densities close to the present dark energy (and for parameters in a particular region) the oscillations might contribute a noticeable amount to the energy density of Universe (this situation, if realistic, needs a special study).
 However, this energy density does not release as high energy particles.
 We revisit calculations of \cite{Arbuzova:2012su, Arbuzova:2013ina} and obtain that the used approximation of homogeneous matter and scalaron field does not work in the region where significant particle production was predicted.
 We go beyond this approximations and estimate the realistic flux of produced cosmic rays to be negligible.
+Although we study only a particular model of $F(R)$ gravity the considered effects are expected to be generic for the $F(R)$ models aimed at describing the dark energy \cite{Sotiriou:2008rp}.
+Such models provide the scalaron potential whose form depends on the background matter density.
+This leads to the scalaron oscillations entering to highly non-linear regime in which the homogeneous description can be invalid.